gabibguedes/TCC_preliminary_results/README.md

 ## Execute notebooks

-To execute the notebooks use the command bellow:
+To execute the notebooks, unzip  `tables.zip` and use the command bellow to run the jupyter lab on docker:

 ```
 docker-compose up